CalvinMT/M1-INFO/First Half/TLI/TP-1/README.md

 | Zoom Out    | Right Click |
 | "           | Scroll Down |

-## Function View Modes
+## Layout

-- List view
-- Table view
+Two split panes are used for the whole layout.
+The first one is horizontal and contains the second split pane on its left and the graph on its right.
+While the second one is vertical and contains the function list/table on its top and the toolbar on its bottom.

+The left of the horizontal split pane has a minimum size limit.
+And the components of the vertical split pane have fixed sizes (no divider).

 ## Implementation

 ### Actions

-Actions are instanciated in a static instance of `Actions`, allowing them to be called anywhere.
+Actions are instanciated in a static instance of `Actions`, allowing them to be used anywhere.

 ### Graph

-...
+The graph is populated by the table through `FunctionTableListener`.
+Functions will show in black in list view and will show in colour in table view.
+The graph knows which view is in use through `ViewModeListener`.
+It updates functions stroke and colour upon respectively listening to the table through `FunctionTableListener` and reading the tables model.

 ### List & Table

 The list uses `FunctionListModelFromTable` as its model which is populated by the table using `FunctionTableListener`.
-When a selection is made in the list, the list transfers its selection to the table through `FunctionActionListeners`.
+When a selection is made in the list, it transfers its selection to the table through `FunctionActionListeners`.

+It is possible to change views between the list view and the table view going through the `Window` menu into `View mode`.

+### Menu & Toolbar

+The menu and the toolbar both make use of `Actions` to call the appropriate action after an item or a button press.